-When discussing flash memory vs. RAM, both technologies are made up of solid-state chips, but the way they are made, their performance specifications and the relative costs mean they play completely different roles in a computer system.
+When discussing flash memory vs. RAM, you might be inclined to lump them together based on their similarities.
+While both technologies are made up of solid-state chips and fall into the category of solid-state storage, the way they are made, their performance specifications and the relative costs give them entirely different roles in a computer system.

 How RAM works

-The computer OS running in the RAM calls for data from storage when needed, and the bits that make up that data are held in the storage cells until the OS or application calls for them to be written back to the storage memory.
+The computer OS running in RAM calls for data from storage when needed, and the bits that make up that data are held in the storage cells until the OS or application calls for them to be written back to the storage memory.

 How flash memory works

 Data has to be erased from NAND flash memory in entire blocks -- even if you only need to erase a few bits of data in the block -- as opposed to individual bits, as is the case with RAM.
 In addition to helping make flash memory slower than RAM, early flash requirements to erase data in entire blocks also caused it to wear out faster than RAM.

-NAND flash could be overtaken by new technologies
+NAND flash could be overtaken by technologies

 Flash technology advancements overcome server-side flash challenges